 As a result of the love we have for this bird, many songs have been written about how beautifully it sings and how it’s here to stop us being so lazy and tell us to go on with life and start working.
 Here are two very different ones that share the same name: Lóan er komin (The Golden Plover is here).

-Another milestone of spring’s arrival is the first day of summer, which is always on a Thursday in late April.
+Another milestone of spring’s arrival is the first day of summer, which is on April 23rd in 2020.
 It makes us happy and we have a parade and everything, but usually the weather is still terrible and the festivities have to be moved inside.
 No matter how often this happens, we are always just as excited for this day.
 After a whole winter of darkness and cold, we are just so desperate for spring.
 So we never learn!

 Anyway, spring and summer always come eventually, though they are often late and therefore confused with autumn.
 So welcome back, plover!
 We’ve certainly missed you!